HIST-Critical Graphs and Malkevitch's Conjecture: HIST-Critical Graphs

 Using \texttt{plantri}~\cite{BM07} we generated all planar $2$-connected graphs up to order $14$ and used our algorithm from Section~\ref{sec:algo} to determine which are HIST-critical.
 The results can be found in Table~\ref{tab:counts_hist-crit_2conn_planar}.
 All graphs from this table can be obtained from the \textit{House of Graphs}~\cite{CDG23} at \url{https://houseofgraphs.org/meta-directory/hist-critical} and also be inspected in the database of interesting graphs at the House of Graphs by searching for the keywords ``planar HIST-critical''.

 Motivated by corresponding problems for hypohamiltonian graphs (as described at the beginning of this section), we shall now present an infinite family of HIST-critical graphs, with the added property of planarity.
-The second part of the next theorem is motivated by another parallel to hypohamiltonicity: Chv\'atal conjectured in~\cite{Ch73} that if the deletion of an edge $e$ from a hypohamiltonian graph $G$ does not create a vertex of degree~$2$, then $G~-~e$ is hypohamiltonian.
-Thomassen~\cite{Th74} gave numerous counterexamples to the aforementioned conjecture, yet none of them were planar, and the last author gave planar counterexamples~\cite{Za15}.
-We now show that the same is true for HIST-critical graphs.
+The second part of the next theorem is inspired by a similar question of Chv\'atal on hypohamiltonian graphs, see~\cite{Ch73,Th74,Za15}.

 \begin{thm} \emph{There are infinitely many planar HIST-critical graphs.
 Moreover, there exist infinitely many planar HIST-critical graphs $G$, each containing an edge $e$ such that $G - e$ is $3$-connected and HIST-critical.} \end{thm}